Vmlweb/MEAN-Angular/README.md

 ## Installation

-First add your IP address to `config.js` under `database.repl.nodes.hostname` for the database.
+First add your local IP address to `config.js` under `database.repl.nodes.hostname` for the database.

 Then install the project dependancies and setup the development environment.